SaraMolas/SaraMolas/README.md

 **👋 About me:**

 - 🎓 I just completed a PhD in Systems & Computational Neuroscience.
-Although it might sound like I spent all of my PhD looking through a microscope in a white lab coat, I actually was in front of my computer most of the time!🤓  I used several mathematical and statistical analyses, such as Monte Carlo Simulations, Support Vector Machines, correlations, and statistical tests, to identify patterns in large datasets.
+Although it might sound like I spent all of my PhD looking through a microscope in a white lab coat, I actually was in front of my computer most of the time!🤓  I used several analytical and Machine Learning techniques, such as Support Vector Machines, Bayesian Inference, and fast ICA, to extract insights from a high-dimensional, neural dataset.
 By employing quantitative methods, I extracted comprehensible information to get us a step closer to understanding the most complex algorithm known to humankind, the brain.
-- 🌱 I’m eager to expand my knowledge in Deep Learning.
+- 🌱 I’m eager to expand my knowledge in AI interpretability.
-- 👯 I’m looking to participate in more Kaggle challenges and Hackathons.
+- 👯 I’m looking to collaborate in projects related to AI interpretability and generative AI.
 - 😄 Pronouns: She/her
-- ☀️ Hobbies: bachata dancing, drawing, and anything outdoorsy!
+- ☀️ Hobbies: bachata dancing, swimming, and anything outdoorsy!

 **📫Find me on:**